LaurentStar/MOD3_Project/README.md

 This README.md lists project members, goals, responsibilities, and a summary of the files in the repository.

-### Goal: Investigate relationships between airplane manufacturers and types of incidences for indicent cost purposes.
+### Goal:
+  Investigate relationships between crbon emissions for states located in the West Coast, Central, and East Coast America.